mcdemarco/the-new-kitchen-cookbook/bread/challah.md

 ## Variants

 For Rosh Hashana, include the optional raisins and make the loaves round.
+You can braid a round loaf by starting with four or six strands woven together and then braiding the ends a bit and tucking them under.
+There are several options in [this video](https://www.youtube.com/watch?v=R4HnpjdpUSg).